Eggless Apple Cinnamon Rolls

 Can you make these rolls ahead of time?

 Yes, you can!
 Just follow these simple steps: First, prepare the dough, make the apple filling, and form the rolls as instructed in the recipe.
 Cover the rolls tightly with plastic wrap and refrigerate for 8-12 hours (overnight).
 Then, the next day, preheat the oven to 200º F (90º C) for 10 minutes; turn off the oven.
 Place rolls in the warm oven, close the oven door, and let the rolls rise until they look slightly puffy, approximately 20 -25 minutes.
 After they have risen, remove them from the warm oven and preheat the oven to 375º F (190º C).
-Uncover the rolls and bake for 20-25 minutes, or until the rolls are lightly golden brown and the center of the rolls are cooked through (or until the internal temperature reaches 185º F / 90º C).
+Uncover the rolls and bake for 20-25 minutes, or until the rolls are lightly golden brown and the center of the rolls is cooked through (or until the internal temperature reaches 185º F / 90º C).
 While the rolls are baking, prepare the icing.
 Spread the icing over the rolls and serve immediately.

 Eggless Apple Cinnamon Roll with icing on a plate.

 ❤️ Love what you see?
-JOIN my Private Baking Club.
-Also, Subscribe to Mommy’s Home Cooking email list, so you’ll never miss a recipe!
-And FOLLOW along on Instagram, Pinterest, and Facebook for more fun!
+Subscribe to Mommy’s Home Cooking email list, so you’ll never miss a recipe!
+Follow along on Instagram, Pinterest, and Facebook for more fun!

-Recipe Card 📖
+Recipe Card

 Eggless Apple Cinnamon Roll in a baking tray